 At its southern entrance of the bay from the Atlantic ocean, Arcachon is crowned by Europe's largest sand dune, the Dune du Pyla (Pilat), nearly 3km long, 500m wide, and reaching up to 110m in height.

 On the opposite side of the inlet is the penninsula of Cap-Ferret, a popular resort with celebrities, many of whom have holiday homes in this chic seaside resort.

-The town itself is loosely divided into 5 sections:
+The town itself is loosely divided into five sections:

 - Ville d'été - the summer town, which runs along the northern coast.
-It is situated next to the beach and has a wide selection of restaurants, bars and shops.
+It's situated next to the beach and has a wide selection of restaurants, bars and shops.

 - Ville de Printemps - the spring town, sits to the west of Arcachon and closest to the lovely beaches such as Pereire.